-Our product candidate NKX101 consists of allogeneic, donor-derived and expanded NK cells that have been genetically engineered to express mbIL-15 along with a CAR containing an NKG2D activating receptor, an OX40 costimulatory domain and a CD3ζ signaling moiety.
+Our product candidate NKX101 consists of allogeneic, donor-derived and expanded NK cells that have been genetically engineered to express mbIL-15 along with a CAR containing an NKG2D activating receptor, an OX40 costimulatory domain and a CD3 ζ signaling moiety.
 We have designed NKX101 to increase longevity, potency and activity as compared to non-engineered NK cells.
 NKG2D is the primary activating receptor for NK cells and functions by detecting eight known stress ligands, signals produced by cancerous or virally infected cells.
 The detection of these stress ligands by NKG2D is the primary basis for tumor surveillance by NK cells and is the basis of the mechanism of action for NKX101.
 We believe the activity of non-engineered NKs in treating cancer validates targeting NKG2D ligands through the NKG2D receptor as the mechanism of action for NKX101.
-Our IND for NKX101 for the treatment of relapsed or refractory AML and higher-risk MDS was cleared by the FDA in July 2020, and patient dosing in a Phase 1 monotherapy dose-finding study was initiated in November 2020.
-We are planning a broad clinical program for NKX101 for blood cancers and for solid tumors.
-Our initial indications include AML, MDS, liver cancer, a bile duct cancer known as cholangiocarcinoma, as well as surgically removed colon cancer cases where only liver metastases remain.
+In November 2020, we announced that patient dosing began in a Phase 1 monotherapy clinical trial investigating NKX101 for the treatment of relapsed or refractory AML and higher-risk MDS.
+This multi-center, first-in-human study evaluates the safety, pharmacokinetics, and preliminary anti-tumor activity of NKX101 administered in a cycle of either three weekly infusions (Regimen A) or two weekly infusions (Regimen B) following lymphodepletion.
+Based on tumor response and tolerability, multiple treatment cycles can be administered.
+The clinical trial consists of dose-finding followed by dose-expansion and is designed to identify the recommended Phase 2 dose.